Sometimes open

 It was only my third year in Oakland, California.
 I moved in and set forth to host a number of art experiences and events in my home where I made friends but hardly influenced people.
 I had a narrow space on the third floor long enough for an archery range.
 I had a nearly 365 degree view of sky, trains, and transit.
 I could tell what time it was by the screech of BART.
 The all-window space got too much sun year round and zero heat in the colder months and I loved it.

 The first event was a private party with dinner and a band on September 20, 2007.
-I have continued with installations and happenings ever since.
+I have continued with installations, garage sales, and happenings ever since.
 Am I having one now?
+Will I ever have one again?
 You never know.

 Contact us